thecodecousins/thecodecousins/content/posts/pandoc/pandoc.md

 brew cask install mactex
 ```

-After installed Latex, the next step is to get Pandoc - a universal document converter.
+After installed LaTeX, the next step is to get Pandoc - a universal document converter.

 **On GNU/Linux**